 Age, genetics, and other factors can increase someone’s risk for dementia and Alzheimer’s disease.
 But research shows that certain steps can help lower the risk of memory loss associated with these cognitive conditions.
-Read on to learn how simple lifestyle changes can help prevent memory loss and improve memory.
+Read on to learn how to avoid memory loss and improve memory through simple lifestyle changes.

 Many things can cause memory loss.
-Age is a key factor, as the normal aging process causes a slight decline in brain function.
-With age, connections between brain cells that store and transfer information are weakened, affecting memory.
+Age is a key factor as the normal aging process causes a slight decline in brain function.
+As someone ages, connections between brain cells that store and transfer information are weakened, affecting recall.

-Cognitive disorders such as dementia and Alzheimer’s are progressive conditions that cause severe memory loss over time.
-Many factors can increase your loved one’s risk of dementia or Alzheimer’s, including age, family history, obesity, high blood pressure, diabetes, and smoking.
+Cognitive disorders such as Alzheimer’s disease and other types of dementia are progressive conditions that cause severe memory loss over time.
+Many factors can increase your loved one’s risk of dementia, including age, family history, obesity, high blood pressure, diabetes, and smoking.

 About 10% of people who have a stroke and nearly one-third of those who have a second stroke develop dementia.
 Heart disease and fat buildup in the arteries also contribute to cognitive decline and dementia.

-Other causes of temporary memory loss in elderly adults may include medications, infections, vitamin B-12 deficiency, depression, and excessive alcohol consumption.
+Other causes of temporary memory loss in elderly adults may include adverse reactions to medications, infections, vitamin B-12 deficiency, depression, and excessive alcohol consumption.

 Occasional forgetfulness can be a normal part of aging.
-Examples of memory loss that comes with age include forgetting to pay a bill one month or not remembering what day it is.
+Examples of memory loss that come with age include forgetting to pay a bill one month or occasionally losing track of the date or day of the week.
 However, memory loss that affects your ability to do everyday activities can be a sign of a serious problem.

-Signs of memory problems in elderly adults that warrant a visit to the doctor may include:
+Signs of memory problems in elderly adults that warrant a visit to the doctor may include the following:

 Staying mentally, physically, and socially active may lower the risk of memory loss, according to the National Institute on Aging.
 Although you can’t change your parent’s age or family history, you can encourage them to make lifestyle changes that may help prevent memory loss or improve memory.

-Exercise helps lower your risk of heart disease, diabetes, high blood pressure, and stroke — all risk factors for cognitive and memory disorders.
+Stay physically active.
+Exercise helps lower your likelihood of heart disease, diabetes, high blood pressure, and stroke — all risk factors for cognitive and memory disorders.
 Encourage your parent to try low-impact exercises such as yoga, tai chi, or even a walk around the block to help improve blood flow to the brain and keep their mind sharp.

+Stay social.
 Social isolation in seniors can be both a symptom of and a risk factor for dementia.
 Staying connected with others helps lower stress and prevent depression, which can contribute to memory loss.
 Help prevent loneliness by encouraging your aging loved one to take up a hobby, seek volunteer opportunities, or join a club or religious community.
-Assisted living communities keep residents social and engaged by offering many opportunities for activities and outings that appeal to all lifestyles and tastes.
+Senior living communities help keep residents social and engaged by offering many opportunities for activities and outings that appeal to all lifestyles and tastes.

+Get enough sleep.
 Sleep helps your brain rest and restore.
 It also helps to consolidate your memories.
-Sleep problems over time have been associated with an increased risk of cognitive decline and dementia.
-If your loved one regularly has sleep problems, talk to the doctor about strategies to help improve sleep.
+Persistent sleep problems have been associated with an increased risk of cognitive decline and dementia.
+If your loved one regularly has sleep problems, talk to their doctor about strategies to help improve sleep.

-There’s some evidence that a glass of red wine a day may have beneficial effects in terms of reducing inflammation and even lowering the risk of memory disorders.
-However, drinking more than four drinks a day for men and more than three drinks a day for women is considered excessive, according to the 2015-2020 Dietary Guidelines for Americans.
+Drink alcohol only in moderation.
+There’s some evidence that, when combined with a healthy diet, a glass of red wine a day may have beneficial effects in terms of reducing inflammation and even lowering the risk of memory disorders.
+However, drinking more than four drinks on any day for men and more than three drinks on any day for women is considered excessive, according to the 2020-2025 Dietary Guidelines for Americans.
 If your loved one drinks alcohol, it’s important they do so in moderation.